isovalent/ebpf-docs/docs/linux/syscall/BPF_MAP_CREATE.md

 [:octicons-tag-24: v4.10](https://github.com/torvalds/linux/commit/29ba732acbeece1e34c68483d1ec1f3720fa1bb3)
 <!-- [/FEATURE_TAG] -->

 By default, LRU maps have a single LRU list (even per-CPU LRU maps).
-When set, the an LRU map will use a percpu LRU list which can scale and perform better.
+When set, the an LRU map will use a per-CPU LRU list which can scale and perform better.

 !!! note